On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Convergence study and error analysis

 \subsection{Extension to two dimensions in space}

 Here we discuss how to extend the analysis of \Eq{conv-num11} and \Eq{conv-num2} to two spatial dimensions.
 The error estimates for the discretization of the characteristic derivatives and the capillary dissipation terms, obtained in Lemma~\ref{lem:char-error} and Lemma~\ref{lem:secdev-error} respectively, can be easily extended to two spatial dimensions without changing the order of the estimates.
-The various inequalities and tools used at various stages of the analysis like the Cauchy-Schwarz inequality, discrete Gronwall's inequality and the Taylor series have multidimensional analogues.
+The various inequalities and tools used at various stages of the analysis like the Cauchy-Schwarz inequality, discrete Gr\"{o}nwall's inequality and the Taylor series have multidimensional analogues.
 The Peano kernel theorem can also be used in a similar manner for estimating the error introduced due to the bilinear interpolation required in the two-dimensional analysis.
 The $\nm*{\p{\pi}{x}}_\infty$ estimate obtained from the finite element solution of the elliptic pressure equation is also available in two or higher spatial dimensions \cite{HWW2010}.
 The $L^\infty$ estimate of a mesh function \cite{B1966}, that has been used to estimate the term E4, is also applicable for a two-dimensional domain.
 In the analysis of the one dimensional system, the spatial grid has been taken to be uniform with a fixed spatial grid size $h$.
 In the two dimensional system, the grid can be taken to be uniform in each spatial dimension with constant $h_x = \Delta x$ and $h_y = \Delta y$.
 The quasilinear treatment of the nonlinearity in the functions $f, D, \lb$ will allow us to obtain analogous estimates of the two-dimensional inner products involving these terms without affecting the convergence results.
-Hence, a similar analytical calculation can be made to obtain an $O(h_x + h_y + \Delta t)$ error estimate for the two dimensional problem.
+Hence, a comprehensive analytical study can be expected to yield an $O(h_x + h_y + \Delta t)$ error estimate for the two dimensional problem.
+However, a complete analysis of the two dimensional problem will also require careful re-estimation of some of the intermediate results, especially those involving the use of Sobolev inequalities on the higher order norms and semi-norms of the true solution and the auxiliary functions.